juyaolongpaul/juyaolongpaul.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: The following are the courses I have taught and students I have mentored or collaborated:
+description: The following are the courses I have taught and students I have mentored or collaborated.
 nav: true
 nav_order: 6
 ---